okhsunrog/okhsunrog-blog/src/posts/archinstall-zfs/index.md

 GitHub Actions is responsible for building: once a month it automatically builds fresh images, and it also runs when pushing a new tag and forms a release with ISO images as artifacts.
 Before building, the pipeline checks compatibility: first tries prebuilt ZFS modules, and if versions don't match, automatically switches to DKMS.
 Thanks to this, the image with `linux-lts` is obtained almost always, and `linux` in rare cases, if the current kernel version is not yet supported by the OpenZFS project, is simply skipped.

 ZFS is a powerful tool, but the complexity of its configuration scares many away.
 I hope that archinstall_zfs will make this filesystem more accessible to regular Arch Linux users.
 You no longer need to be a guru to get all the benefits of ZFS - snapshots, boot environments, compression and reliability.
-The project is actively developing, so bugs are possible.
-But I use it myself for all my installations and the flight is normal so far :)
+The project is under active development, so bugs are possible.
+But I use it myself for all my installations and it's been working great so far :)

-If you have ideas for improvement or found a bug - welcome to issues on GitHub!
-And if the project was useful - put a star, it motivates to develop it further.
+If you have ideas for improvement or found a bug - feel free to open issues on GitHub!
+And if the project was useful - give it a star - it motivates me to keep developing it.

 **Repository link**: https://github.com/okhsunrog/archinstall_zfs